RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Simon Peter answered, “You are the Messiah, the Son of the living God.”

 Jesus replied, “Blessed are you, Simon son of Jonah [i.e. Peter], for this was not revealed to you by flesh and blood, but by my Father in heaven.”
 (Matthew 16:14-17)

 Peter here connects the Rabbi Jesus with the Jewish figure of the Messiah.
 And Jesus said and did things which got many others hoping that maybe, just maybe, he could be the one to restore political freedom to Israel.
 This might explain why so many people welcomed Jesus into the capital city of Jerusalem on Palm Sunday, hailing him in the way they would do a coming king.
 It perhaps also explains why, by the time he was arrested the following week, those same crowds had dropped away.
 It was clear that Jesus wasn’t going to seize control and instate himself as Israel’s true king after all.

 But his disciples, who went on to become known as the first ‘Christians’, continued to believe he was more than just a rabbi and miracle maker.
 They lived and died believing Jesus was the God-anointed king and saviour.
-It was this belief which separated the early Christians – many of whom were Jewish converts – from mainstream Jews.
+It was this belief which separated the early Christians from Jews.

 There is an interesting tension here.
 The Old Testament prophets seem to draw up one picture of the Messiah for a particular time and purpose.
-But the portrait of Jesus found in the New Testament gospels – and indeed history – doesn’t easily match this.
+But the portrait of Jesus found in the New Testament gospels doesn’t easily match this.